-Ask for Stories that Feature Positive Outcomes!
+Ask Children for Stories Which Feature Positive Outcomes!

 Try asking your students to write a story about someone who achieves a long held desire, or gets something they’ve wanted very much for a very long time!
 This is essentially a simplified version of the ‘Hero’s Journey’ (see Joseph Campbell).
 They have plenty of time to plumb the depths of tragedy later in life!

-Stories on Positive Themes!
+Ask Children to Write Stories With Positive Themes!

 Check out this video for some more tips!